Gitrohinihub/House_Market_Overview-project/README.md

 ## 1. Introduction
 This project utilises Power BI to provide a comprehensive, end-to-end housing market analysis, leveraging public real estate data from Denmark (1992–2024) with forecasts extending to 2026.
-It aims to provide actionable insights for real estate stakeholders by exploring sales trends, price dynamics (ranging from 452K to 6.5M), and regional performance, addressing a **-0.75% year-over-year (YOY) decline** in regular sales.
+It aims to provide actionable insights for real estate stakeholders by exploring sales trends, price dynamics (ranging from $ 452,000 to $ 6.5 million), and regional performance, addressing a **-0.75% year-over-year (YOY) decline** in regular sales.

 ## 2. Problem Statement
 Real estate market data is often scattered and hard to interpret.
 Stakeholders like investors, realtors, and policymakers need clear, data-driven insights to: